 Results show that it is appropriate for model interpretation with a nonsignificant Chi-Square and probability value greater than .05, GFI equal to .928, CFI and TLI both in the high .90s, RMSEA equal to .055 which is below the .08 for acceptable fit, and Hoelter's critical N fit statistic which revealed adequate sample size to test and interpret the model.

-Furthermore, the regression weights for all hypothesized paths were significant at the .05 level or better, with estimated coefficients ranging from .18 to 1 as shown in Table 6, as indicated in Table 6 (Appendix A).
-Attitudes toward performance evaluation shows a positive (path coefficient = .69) relationship with perceived performance management effectiveness, supporting hypothesis 4.
-Table 7 shows direct and indirect effect, as indicated in Table 7 (Appendix A).
+Furthermore, the regression weights for all hypothesized paths were significant at the .05 level or better, with estimated coefficients ranging from .18 to 1 as shown in Table 4.
+Table 5 shows direct and indirect effect